ppedziwiatr/redstone-mcp/README.md

 6. Open Claude Desktop - it should start without any errors
 7. Verify the configuration in Settings -> Developer (the `redstone-mcp` should be now on the list of the MCP servers)
-8. Check some example promprt (e.g. `Analyze price difference between sources for AAVE`)
+8. Check some example promprt (e.g. `Show me summary of RedStone data`, `Analyze price difference between sources for AAVE`)